 - The test is multiple-choice and is administered online.

 - Students may schedule the exam by calling the Testing Center at (615) 230-3484.

 Graduate Exit Exams

-- The ETS Proficiency Profile (ETSP) is required of all students graduating from Vol State with an Associate of Science, Associate of Arts, or Associate of Applied Science degree.
-Students graduating with a Technical Certificate are not required to take the ETSP.
+- ALL students graduating with any Associate of Science, Associate of Arts, or Associate of Applied Science degree must take the ETS Proficiency Profile (ETSP).

 HiSET (High School Equivalency Test)

 - Vol State now administers the HiSET exam instead of the GED.